Football Dime Defense

 In football, a dime defense refers to a defensive play that uses six defensive backs.
 Dime defense is also commonly referred to as a dime set, dime coverage, or dime package.
 A typical set of defensive personnel includes only four defensive backs (two safeties and two cornerbacks), so a dime set replaces two linemen or linebackers with cornerbacks or safeties.

 Technically, any defensive formation that includes six defensive backs can be referred to as a dime package.
-However, there are some common formations that the dime is used in.
-One of these is the 4-1-6, which leaves only one linebacker to cover a running back or keep an eye on the quarterback while maintaining four linemen to apply pressure on the QB.
+However, there are some common formations in which the dime is used.
+One of these is the 4-1-6, which leaves only one linebacker to cover a running back or keep an eye on the quarterback while maintaining four linemen to apply pressure on the quarterback.
 The other main dime formation, the 3-2-6, is less concerned with rushing the pocket and more with keeping tighter coverage in the secondary.